-“Something that remains a grapevine to travellers about India is its varied culture and religion.
+“Something that remains a grapevine to travelers about India is its varied culture and religion.
 Walk hundred meters you will acquaint people speaking ten different languages belonging from ten different religions.
-They eat cuisine that flavours out in varied taste… they bow down to their own spiritual eternity.
+They eat cuisine that flavors out in varied taste… they bow down to their own spiritual eternity.
 They doll up to define their ethnicity and they walk miles to seek divinity.
-From Hindu and Jain temples to mosques… from churches to Gurdwara, the diverse and colourful landscape of India is dotted with houses of Gods and Goddesses dedicated to different religions.
+From Hindu and Jain temples to mosques… from churches to Gurudwara, the diverse and colorful landscape of India is dotted with houses of Gods and Goddesses dedicated to different religions.
 Thus India is just not a culinary redolence but also a fusion of cultures belonging from different religions.”

 Even if you are not a spiritual guy, the source of the Ganges trek is surely going to make your journey a sublime one.
 One of the fabled treks in India, it dilates the hues of the Greater Himalaya beyond the civilization into a remote massif that takes you to the world of spirituality, immense natural beauty and wilderness.
 The sources of the Ganges Trek stretch from a lofty height of 3048 meters, Gangotri, to a mighty elevation of 4570 meters, Nandanvan.
 It takes one approximately 10 days to cover the trekking route from Gangotri that can be reached from Uttarkashi.